 If your CPU has an integrated graphics card and your motherboard has video output ports, you do not need a dedicated graphics card!

 Also Read: Is Integrated Graphics Card Good?

 Can You Play Games Without a Graphics Card?

 Again, there are some misconceptions about integrated and dedicated graphics cards.

-If you do not have a dedicated graphics card then you can still certainly play games IF your CPU has a good enough integrated graphics card.
+If you do not have a dedicated graphics card, you can still play games IF your CPU has a good enough integrated graphics card.

 However, it is worth noting that the integrated graphics cards built into CPUs are generally much weaker than dedicated graphics cards.

-Fortunately, some of the recent iGPUs, particularly those from the AMD Radeon Vega series, can easily play AAA and popular online games at low-high graphic settings – depending on the game.
+Fortunately, some recent iGPUs, particularly those from the AMD Radeon Vega series, can easily play AAA and popular online games at low-high graphic settings – depending on the game.

 No, motherboards do not have an onboard graphics processing chip.